The z-DM distribution of fast radio bursts

 Clearly, there is a broad distribution of FRB intrinsic widths and scattering times.
 There are general effects that this distribution can have on the DM-$z$ distribution of FRBs.

 The most complicated potential interaction of scattering and the intrinsic width is one that is dependent on the exact position of the FRB in DM--z space.

-If indeed FRBs do arise from two source populations with different cosmological evolutions or different host galaxy properties, or elsewise one population of object with properties that age on cosmological timescales, the intrinsic width distribution may have some DM--$z$ dependence.
+If indeed FRBs do arise from two source populations with different cosmological evolutions or different host galaxy properties, or else-wise one population of objects with properties that age on cosmological timescales, the intrinsic width distribution may have some DM--$z$ dependence.
 This possibility should not be ignored.
 However, the most likely redshift dependence arises from the scattering term.

 Theoretical studies have examined expectations for scattering of FRBs during cosmic propagation, with effects attributed to the intergalactic medium (IGM), intra-cluster medium (ICM), and the halos and interstellar medium (ISM) of intersected galaxies.